DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Requirement 3.
 Protect Stored Data

 Ideally credit cards are not being stored on a Drupal website at all.
 If they are stored, they must be encrypted in such a manner that anything with access to the database, server, or network cannot decode the information in a manner that is not intended.
-Achieving this is non-trivial and should only be attempted after gaining close familiarity with the PCI SAQ D standard.
+Achieving this is non-trivial and should only be attempted after gaining close familiarity with the PCI SAQ D standard (see the section _Self-Assessment Questionnaire_ for definitions of the SAQ validation types).

 ### Requirement 4.
 Encrypt transmission of cardholder data across open, public networks